This is an advanced level kettlebell swing that will help take your hip thrusting power to the next level.

-The focus is on gluteus medius, which is responsible for abducting the leg while rotating the humerus outwards (i.e. – pulling the leg away from the body).
-This will stabilise the hips and knees during big movements such as squats and dead lifts.
+The focus is on gluteus medius, which is responsible for abducting the leg while rotating the femur outwards (i.e. – pulling the leg away from the body).
+This will help stabilise the hips and knees during big movements such as squats and dead lifts.

 One of the main benefits is that the muscles in the hip flexor and adductor areas (in the groin area and inner thighs) will be stretched while the glutes tighten, which will help realign the pelvis into a more ideal position.
 If bootybuilding is what you are in need of then this move is a necessity!

 I have used this exercise on clients for years and, along with a few other movements, have seen it turn flat bums into perky, round ones.